mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Warn users when they attempt to use Generate Recovery Script with no workspaces present.
 - The y axis labels will now appear in the correct order if imshow is called from a script with origin=upper.
 - Fixed a bug with colorfill plot script generation for distribution workspaces.
+- Fixed a bug where instrument view would not update on wheel zoom.

 :ref:`Release 5.1.0 <v5.1.0>`